Les Bleus ran out deserved winners against the Dutch in their first match since qualifying for the World Cup in Brazil

-Just before the half-hour mark, Hugo Lloris was called into action for the first time as Robin van Persie controlled a right-wing corner at the back post and lashed a shot towards goal.
-The Tottenham keeper parried before Vlaar scooped the loose ball over the crossbar.
+Just before the half-hour mark, Hugo Lloris was called into action for the first time as Robin van Persie controlled a right-wing corner at the back post and lashed a shot towards goal that the Tottenham keeper parried before Vlaar scooped the loose ball over the crossbar.

 Having wasted his first chance, Benzema then made no mistake with a superb finish on 32 minutes.

-And France doubled the lead four minutes before the break, with a flowing move resulting in Matuidi's maiden goal for his country.
+And France doubled their lead four minutes before the break, with a flowing move resulting in Matuidi's maiden goal for his country.

 Benzema released Valbuena on the right, before the Marseille forward chipped his cross into the penalty area for Matuidi to acrobatically volley past Cillessen.

 Varane should have followed his club-mate Benzema onto the scoresheet on 59 minutes as he wriggled free in the penalty area to meet a Valbuena cross.

 The defender got ahead of his marker but his off-target header failed to test Cillessen.